Demonology Warlock DPS Mythic+ Tips — Dragonflight 10.0.7

 specific dangerous enemies:

-Curse of Tongues can reduce the amount of interrupt required by the group, while
+Curse of Tongues can reduce the number of interrupts required by the group, while

-Curse of Weakness alleviates the incoming damage on tank from auto attacks.
+Curse of Weakness alleviates the incoming damage on the tank from auto attacks.
 Last but not least,

 Curse of Exhaustion can be used to slow targets in situations where kiting is required.
 While these effects can be noticeable, it is better to use curses on a few key targets, as the time spent to apply these effects is time not spent doing damage.